Benadiri people

-The Banaadiri people (Reer Benaadir, البنادريون) are a nationality in Somalia.
+The Banaadiri people (Reer Benaadir, البنادريون) are a people group in Somalia.
 Banaadiris largely inhabit Somalia's southern coastline.

 Overview

-Although the Benadiri are sometimes described as the founders of Mogadishu (hence, their colloquial name Reer Xamar or "People of Mogadishu", though the city itself is postulated to be a successor of ancient Sarapion), the Benadiris originate from a group of Arab travelers who settled along the southern coast of Somalia and built stone towns for defense and trade.
+The Benadiris originate from Arab tribes who settled the southern coast of Somalia and built stone towns for defense and trade.
+Some group members trace their origins to diverse groups.
+The latter includes Arab, Indian, Persian, Bantu, and Somali people.
+Although the Benadiri are sometimes described as the founders of Mogadishu (hence, their colloquial name Reer Xamar or "People of Mogadishu"), the city itself is postulated to be a successor of ancient city of Sarapion.

-Their members also trace their origins to diverse groups.
-The latter include Arab, Persian and Somali people.

 Reer Xamar were instrumental in helping to consolidate the local Muslim community, especially in the coastal Benadir region.
 During the colonial period, they were also among the founding members of the Somali Youth League, Somalia's first political party.